 We hope you’ve found this guide simple, useful and easy to understand.
 You now have everything you need to get going with some of the most important basic functions of cPanel.

-If you get stuck or need help with more advanced features, it’s always a good idea to ask a web developer for a hand or a quick explanation before tinkering too much on your own.
+If you get stuck or need help with more advanced features, it’s always a good idea to ask a web developer for some help or a quick explanation before tinkering too much on your own.

-While most changes are reversible, there’s always the chance you could really mess something up – so always read a quick guide before making any changes, or get help when you need it!
+While most changes are reversible, there’s always a chance you could really mess something up – therefore always read a quick guide before making any changes, or get help when you need it!